Six Baby Safety Myths Debunked

 Myth 1: Babies Must Sleep on Their Tummy

 One of the most common myths is that toddlers ought to sleep on their stomachs to save them from choking.
 In reality, the American Academy of Pediatrics (AAP) recommends that toddlers always be placed to sleep on their backs.
-According to a look published in the magazine Pediatrics, this practice has resulted in a 50% reduction in surprising infant dying syndrome (SIDS) costs since the marketing campaign to promote back-sound asleep started in the 1990s.
+According to a study published in the magazine Pediatrics, this practice has resulted in a 50% reduction in sudden infant death syndrome (SIDS) costs since the marketing campaign to promote back-sleeping started in the 1990s.

 The Truth: